 - Flip the fish over when you see light grill marks forming.

-This gentle cooking method is perfect for seafood.
-Poaching keeps fish moist and won’t mask the delicate flavor of the fish.
+This gentle cooking method is perfect for all kinds of seafood.
+Poaching keeps fish moist and won't mask the delicate flavor of the fish.
 To poach fish, use vegetable or chicken stock, or make a court-bouillon, a homemade broth of aromatic herbs and spices.